gestaltrevision/OCTA_toolbox/TO_DO_OCTA.md

 * structural change: all grid patterns in same file:
   * add the possibility to switch between patterns
-  * give the possibility to change function arguments after initialization, e.g.: stimulus.n_rows = 6 (instead of eg 5)
+  * give the possibility to change function arguments after initialization / basic values used in pattern creation, e.g.: stimulus.n_rows = 6 (instead of eg 5) stimulus.colors.pattern = [red, blue] (instead of eg [red, green])
-    stimulus.colors.pattern = [red, blue] (instead of eg [red, green])
+  * give the possibility to change pattern itself, eg. symmetrypattern to repeaterpattern
 * make clear in documentation that top->bottom left-> right is standard in OCTA
 * add function for BasicPattern: add error message when users attempt adding strings